Monotonicity and Bracketing in Games

 \section{Test Games}

 In this appendix, we study the test games needed in the proof of Theorem~\ref{th_sre} to elicit players’ preferences over payoff lotteries.
 This proof will require two classes of such games, corresponding to the two cases of Proposition~\ref{lm_Ghl}.
-The first, $G_{r,x,\varepsilon}$, will be useful in the first case, where players play an FOSD-Nash.
-The second, $H_{r,x}$, will be useful for FOSD-QRE.
+The first, $G_{r,x,\varepsilon}$, will be useful in the first case, where players play an ordinal-Nash.
+The second, $H_{r,x}$, will be useful for ordinal-QRE.

 Recall first the definition of the game $G_{r,x,\varepsilon}$ from \eqref{eq:G_rXeps}.\footnote{While this is an $n \geq 2$ player game, we write the utilities of the first two players as functions of the actions of the first two players only, suppressing the actions of the rest.} The next lemma proves the properties of $G_{r,x,\varepsilon}$ that make it useful as a test game.
-Namely, that when player 1 chooses $a_r$ they receive (approximately) $r$, and that in any FOSD-Nash player 2 always mixes uniformly, so that when player 1 chooses $a_x$, they receive a lottery distributed as the uniform distribution over $\{x_1,\ldots,x_m\}$. \begin{lemma} For each $r \in \R$, every nonconstant $x \in \R^m$, and $\varepsilon > 0$, the game $G_{r,x,\varepsilon}$ has the following properties: \begin{enumerate} \item $|u_1((a_r,\pi),a_2) - r|\leq \varepsilon \norm{x}_\infty$ for all $(a_r, \pi) \in A_1$ and $a_2 \in A_2$; \item $p_2$ is the uniform distribution over $A_2$ in any FOSD-Nash $p$. \end{enumerate}
+Namely, that when player~1 chooses $a_r$ they receive (approximately) $r$, and that in any ordinal-Nash player~2 always mixes uniformly, so that when player~1 chooses $a_x$, they receive a lottery distributed as the uniform distribution over $\{x_1,\ldots,x_m\}$. \begin{lemma} For each $r \in \R$, every nonconstant $x \in \R^m$, and $\varepsilon > 0$, the game $G_{r,x,\varepsilon}$ has the following properties: \begin{enumerate} \item $|u_1((a_r,\pi),a_2) - r|\leq \varepsilon \norm{x}_\infty$ for all $(a_r, \pi) \in A_1$ and $a_2 \in A_2$; \item $p_2$ is the uniform distribution over $A_2$ in any ordinal-Nash $p$. \end{enumerate}

 \end{lemma} \begin{proof}[Proof of Lemma~\ref{lm_lotteries_games_FOSD_undominated}] Fix a nonconstant $x \in \R^m$, $r \in \R$, and $\varepsilon > 0$, and consider the game~$G_{r,x,\varepsilon}$.